RedoxOwn/Industry-Grade-Nginx-Reverse-Proxy-Load-Balancing-Server-with-SSL-Integration/README.md

-# industry-level-nginx-reverse-proxy-load-balancing-server-ssl
+# Installation and Deployment Guide for Industry-Grade Nginx Reverse-Proxy Load-Balancing Server with SSL Integration

-This is a documentation showing how to install and deploy a industry-level nginx reverse-proxy load-balancing server with best SSL integration.
+This documentation provides instructions on how to install and deploy an industry-grade nginx reverse-proxy load-balancing server with optimal SSL integration.

 #### This method was tested in Debian 11.